hamilton-lima/portfolio-web/README.md

 This project generates an interactive portfolio website based on configuration files.

-See hre one example: https://hamilton-lima.github.io/portfolio-web/
+See here one example: https://hamilton-lima.github.io/portfolio-web/

 ## Step by step